How the Jones Act May Help Injured Seamen Recover for Work-Related Injuries

 Have You Been Injured on the Job?

 If you or a loved one has recently been injured in a Florida workplace accident, you may be entitled to monetary compensation, despite what your employer has told you.
-At the South Florida law firm of Friedman Rodman & Frank, we have decades of experience assisting injury victims and their families in pursuit of claims for compensation against those responsible for their injuries, and know what it takes to succeed on our clients’ behalves.
+At the South Florida law firm of Friedman Rodman Frank & Estrada, P.A., we have decades of experience assisting injury victims and their families in pursuit of claims for compensation against those responsible for their injuries, and know what it takes to succeed on our clients’ behalves.
 To learn more, call 877-448-8585 to schedule a free consultation today.

 More Blog Posts: